TheRealMesteven/PulsarAddModels/README.md

   - Mesh
   - Resources
   - Scripts (This one is temporary, just to get the script properties, need to manually recreate them with the Thunderkit script references)
+Decline the API update when messing around with script adding and removing
   - Shader
   - Texture2D